Optimistic, Signature-Free Reliable Broadcast and Its Applications: Security Analysis of Balanced Optimistic RBC

-\begin{theorem} The protocol in~\Cref{fig:balanced_opt_rbc} solves Byzantine reliable broadcast under asynchrony with optimal resilience $f<n/3$ and optimistic good-case latency of $2$ steps, good-case latency of $3$ steps and has bad-case latency of $4$ steps. \end{theorem} \begin{proof} \paragraph{Validity and Good-case Latency.} When the broadcaster is honest, it sends $\sig{\Propose, s_j, w_j, h}$ to party $\node{j}$ $\forall j \in [n]$.
-Subsequently, each honest party $\node{i}$ will send $\sig{\Echo, s_i, w_i, h}$, ensuring that all honest parties receive $\sig{\Echo, s_*, w_*, h}$ from at least $\ceil{\frac{n+f-1}{2}}$ non-broadcaster parties, which is sufficient to decode $m$.
-This prompts them to send $\Ready$ for $h$.
-Thus, all honest parties receive $2f+1$ $\Ready$ messages for $h$, decode $m$ and commit it.
-This process achieves a good-case latency of $3$ steps.
+\begin{theorem} The protocol in~\Cref{fig:balanced_opt_rbc} solves Byzantine reliable broadcast under asynchrony with optimal resilience $f<n/3$ and optimistic good-case latency of $2$ steps, good-case latency of $4$ steps and has bad-case latency of $5$ steps. \end{theorem} \begin{proof} \mypara{Validity and Good-case Latency.} When the broadcaster is honest, it sends $\sig{\Propose, s_j, w_j, h}$ to every party $\node{j}$, for all $j \in [n]$.
+Subsequently, each honest party $\node{i}$ sends $\sig{\Echo, s_i, w_i, h}$, ensuring that every honest party eventually receives valid $\sig{\Echo, s_*, w_*, h}$ messages from at least $\ceil{\frac{n+f-1}{2}}$ non-broadcaster parties, which is sufficient to decode $m$.